nikitavoloboev/data/life/lessons-learned.md

 	- Without sharing the things you have made, there's a very slim chance someone will ever see them.
 - Don't overthink things to the point of not doing anything.
 If you can't find a reason why not to do something, it's often much better to just do the thing and see where it takes you.

+## Relationships
+- Treat people as if they are in a sensitive and malleable emotional state all the time.
+	- I have the power to uplift friends and strangers with every interaction, large or small.

 ## Code
 - Use switch cases over long ifs.